FAQs – Frequently Asked Questions – Resources

 Connected Aircraft Platform

 A: Some of the world’s best and most successful airlines use our software.
-We’re delighted to include Ryanair, Qatar Airways, Aer Lingus and Cathay Pacific on our growing client list.
+We’re delighted to include Ryanair, Qatar Airways, Aer Lingus and Singapore Airlines on our growing client list.
 Read about our customers here.

 A: We have developed and built a connected aircraft platform through which all our software applications communicate.
 From pilots to cabin crew to passengers, all share data through our platform, guaranteeing connectivity, a seamless experience in nose-to-tail communications and intelligent data management.
 We also make it easy for ground operations to deliver content and documents to the aircraft.